 Beautiful Praia de Sul, ideal for a relaxing day on the beach

-Sao Sebastiao beach has a wonderful natural setting and moderate waves.
+Sao Sebastiao beach has a beautiful natural setting and moderate waves.
 It is again close to the town centre of Ericeira so is popular with a range of visitors.

 The pristine beach of Sao Sebastiao is less than a 5-minute walk from central Ericeira

-Praia do Algodio is the smaller beach of Ericeira and is fine for a simple relaxing day on the beach.
+Praia do Algodio is the smaller beach of Ericeira, and is ideal for a day relaxing on the beach.

 The Praia do Algodio

-If you are spending extended periods in the sea you will need a decent wetsuit as the sea temperatures are always cold.
-The water temperature is regulated by the Atlantic Ocean meaning there is little seasonal variation, raising to just 21C in the midst of the hot summer, and only dropping to 18C in the late winter.
+If you are spending extended periods in the sea, you will need a decent wetsuit as the sea temperatures are always cold.
+The water temperature is regulated by the Atlantic Ocean, meaning there is little seasonal variation, raising to just 21C in the height of the summer, while only dropping to 18C in winter.

-Lisbon is connected to Ericeira by a regular and inexpensive bus services which is operated by the Mafrense bus company.
-The latest timetable can be seen on the Mafrense website (www.mafrense.pt) and a link is here:
+Lisbon is connected to Ericeira by a regular and inexpensive bus service which is operated by the Mafrense bus company.
+The latest timetable can be seen on the Mafrense website:

 (link opens new window)